1968 US Open – Women's singles

-Virginia Wade defeated the defending champion Billie Jean King in the final, 6–4, 6–2 to win the women's singles tennis title at the 1968 US Open.
-It was her first major title.

-This was the first edition of the tournament to be open to amateurs and professionals, marking a period known as the Open Era.
+Virginia Wade defeated defending champion Billie Jean King in the final, 6–4, 6–2 to win the women's singles tennis title at the 1968 US Open.
+It was her first major singles title.
+This was the first edition of the US Open to be open to professional players, marking a period in tennis history known as the Open Era.

 Seeds

 The seeded players are listed below.
 Virginia Wade is the champion; others show the round in which they were eliminated.